GoogleCloudPlatform/cloud-hackathons/hacks/genai-intro/README.md

 ### Tips

 - You could download and upload the papers manually, but you can also consider  using `wget` and `gsutil` from Cloud Shell.
+- If you get errors when using `wget`, change its user-agent parameter.

 ## Challenge 5: Simple semantic search